pandas-dev/pandas/README.md

 pip install cython
 ```

-In the `pandas` directory (same one where you found this file after
+In the `pandas` directory (the same one where you found this file after
 cloning the git repo), execute:

 ```sh